Catholic University Rome Honors Track

 Academics & Curriculum

-CUA offers an Honors Track in Rome every fall semester.
+CatholicU offers an Honors Track in Rome every fall semester.
 Students enroll in one or two Honors courses, an Italian language course, and two to three additional area studies courses within a liberal arts intensive curriculum that focuses on the history and culture of Rome.
 Participants should expect to study the city in depth from the perspective of different disciplines as site visits are an essential component of most courses.
 The Honors Track emphasizes sharing ideas and presenting original arguments in a rigorous but supportive seminar-style setting.
+At least one overnight educational excursion is offered through the program; destinations vary by semester.
+Additionally, students have the opportunity to participate in cultural field trips, which have in the past included seeing an Opera, visiting a buffalo mozzarella farm, and attending a Papal Mass.

 Accommodation & Meals